arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/03-event-hubs.md

             // (default: W3C).
             options.Correlation.Format = MessageCorrelationFormat.Hierarchical;

+            // The name of the operation used when tracking the request telemetry.
+            // (default: Process)
+            options.Correlation.OperationName = "Sensor";

             // The name of the Azure EventHubs message property that has the upstream service ID.
             // ⚠ Only used when the correlation format is configured as Hierarchical.
             // (default: Operation-Parent-Id).